 “Like I said, everything of you.”

-She can tell that I’m not going to open up under pressure, so she grabs my hand and we keep observing the exhibits.
+She can tell that I won’t open up under pressure, so she grabs my hand and we keep observing the exhibits.
 We stop in front of a big tank featuring bushes of red algae and some weird fishes that just rest on rocks, seemingly dead except because they aren’t floating face up, and also move their fins from time to time.
 I can’t focus on any of the fishes now, though.
-Every day that passes without me revealing every sordid detail about my troubled existence, I feel as if I’m pushing a poisoned pin millimeter by millimeter into Alazne’s heart.
+Every day that passes with me concealing the sordid details about my troubled existence, I feel as if I’m pushing a poisoned pin millimeter by millimeter into Alazne’s heart.
 She needs to know.
 But how can I open up about being a ghost?
 It goes against the whole purpose of my previous existence as one of the damned.

 “You okay?”
 Alazne asks.